 RBS makes first profit in a decade - RBS ceo interviewed and questioned very thoroughly on GRG Report - 23rd February 2018 - Channel 4 News – Business Editor

 IBAS Comment: RBS published their profit in the same week as the GRG Report was finally published by the Treasury Select Committee.
 It is obvious that the GRG Report was ‘held back' by the FCA - I cannot see any other explanation than that was to assist the bank.
 The GRG Report made “tough reading” for RBS ceo.
 He says: "We just didn't look after them well enough" - Try, you didn’t look after them at all - that would be much more accurate.
 The great number of businesses thrown into chaos and destruction by RBS and NatWest using the GRG Unit is totally inexcusable.
-The Report now shows that RBS/GRG ‘rip off’ tactics were neither ‘turnaround’ nor TCF but an organized bank strategy which would destroy thousands of businesses (now well documented) who were ‘herded’, lied to and cruelly sent to business ‘hell’ for the bank to exploit for profit and finally destroy (in many cases) all for fat profits and bonuses (yes, they were paid bonuses as well).
+The Report now shows that RBS/GRG ‘rip off’ tactics were neither ‘turnaround’ nor TCF but an organized bank strategy which would destroy thousands of businesses who were ‘herded’, lied to and cruelly sent to business ‘hell’ for the bank to exploit for profit and finally destroy (in many cases) all for fat profits and bonuses (yes, they were paid bonuses as well).
 Some of those targeted businesses had merely complained about their business managers.

 Whilst RBS ceo may not be personally responsible for those decisions - others were formulating those decisions and coordinating a systematic financial exploitation of UK Businesses in a targeted, sustained, mass looting and asset theft.
 The individuals responsible for those crimes against UK Businesses should now be held fully accountable.
 The definition of theft is: ‘A person is guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it’.